Security and Authentication

 If you provide text to insert, such as "You have responded already," it will take the place of the [/statusmg] tag in the response template.

-5 Late submissions.
-It is possible that a visitor's survey form remains open in their browser beyond the survey closing time.
-This section specifies how to respond.
+5 Late entries.
+It is possible that a questionnaire is submitted after the questionnaire's closing time.
 You can choose to display the normal response page and add a message.
-You can also display results using a specific template.
+You can also display a standard response page or customize it. see Page Reference above.
+The default plage is viewsflash.close.html.

 review and modification.
 NOTE: this option requires that the Data Review and Modification API be enabled by the System Administrator.
 In multiple page surveys, these settings enable